 The good news is that our experience with demand-side management (DSM) gives us a head start on knowing how to structure electrification analysis, as well as how to deliver electrification programs to customers.
-E Source has created a framework, which we’ll highlight in our upcoming white paper that shows how utilities, regulators, and other government entities can more systematically make decisions around electrification.
+E Source has created a framework, highlighted in our white paper The electrification framework that benefits customers, the grid, and the planet, that shows how utilities, regulators, and other government entities can more systematically make decisions around electrification.
 You can apply this approach to building electrification (heating, water heating, etc.) and transportation electrification, as well as some customized commercial and industrial scenarios.

 How do you know when and how electrification is beneficial?

 We use a three-part assessment framework for testing whether an electrification approach is “beneficial” or not.
 The three elements are:

 - Economically efficient electrification

 - Grid-efficient electrification